mozilla/ichnaea/docs/metrics.rst

     validity-condition error encountered while attempting to normalize the observation.

-``data.observation.drop#type:cell,reason:blacklisted``,
+``data.observation.drop#type:cell,reason:blocklisted``,
-``data.observation.drop#type:wifi,reason:blacklisted`` : counters
+``data.observation.drop#type:wifi,reason:blocklisted`` : counters

-    Count incoming cell or wifi observations that were discarded before integration due to the presence of a blacklist record for the station (see next metric).
+    Count incoming cell or wifi observations that were discarded before integration due to the presence of a blocklist record for the station (see next metric).

 ``data.observation.insert#type:cell``,